Fire-Wise Landscaping on a Budget

 Focus on areas closest to the house first

-Juniper directly against the house: prioritize removal
+Juniper directly against the house: Prioritize removal and keep juniper at least 30 feet from structures

-Overgrown flammable shrubs: cut back or remove entirely
+Overgrown flammable shrubs: Cut back or remove entirely

-Dead or dying trees near structures: consider professional removal
+Dead or dying trees near structures: Consider professional removal

 Safety note: Only remove trees and large branches yourself if you can do so safely.
 Hire professionals for trees near power lines or structures.